BiBiServ/bibigrid/docs/CONFIGURATION_SCHEMA.md

     workspace: string                               # Set IDE workspace, Default is $HOME
     build: boolean [yes, "no"]	                    # build _latest_ Theia IDE from sources
                                                     # - unstable, building sometimes fails due to broken dependencies
-                                                    # - not recommend, unless you are know what you are doing
+                                                    # - not recommended, unless you know what you are doing
                                                     # - default is no (install a prebuild _binary_).

-theia: boolean [yes, "no"]                          # deprecated - Enable / Disable Theia Web IDE, Default is no
-cloud9: boolean [yes, "no"]                         # deprecated - Enable / Disable Cloud9 Web IDE, Default is no
 workspace: string                                   # deprecated - Configure IDE workspace path, Default is "~/"

 # Misc